How to apply

 You must take the test before applying through UCAS.
-For September 2020 intake, you must register for the test between 1 May and 18 September 2019, and sit the test between 1 July and 2 October 2019.
+For September 2022 intake, you can register from 2 June and book the test between 28 June and 22 September 2021, and sit the test between 26 July and 29 September 2021.
 Each school’s website provides further information regarding the test.

-The application fee varies depending when you want to take it; £65.00 up to 31 August 2019 and £87.00 between 1 September and 2 October 2019.
+The fee for the 2021 test is £75 if taken in the UK/EU and £120 if taken outside the EU.
 If you receive an Educational Maintenance Allowance (EMA) you can apply for a bursary to cover the cost.

 Securing a place in dental or medical school requires more than excellent academic ability.
 Competition for places is high and universities are looking for applicants who can match the academic requirements of the course but also demonstrate that they are involved in a variety of activities and lead a varied and full life.